zerotwooneone/percolator/source/Desktop.Wpf/simulator-plan.md

 ---

-## Chunk 1 — Update the Reverse-Signal protocol to include inviter callback endpoint (docs + contracts)
+## Chunk 1 — Domain + Persistence: pending handshake metadata (callback endpoint, relay) + validation policy

-Intent: Bring the documented protocol up to the minimum required to route the response back to the inviter, without adding relay-identifying fields to any messages.
+Intent: Establish the DDD/TDD foundation so later protocol and orchestration work is mechanical and safe.

 Deliverables:

-- Update `session-flow.md` Part 2 wire model:
-  - Extend `InviteHandshakeRequest` to include a callback `DnsEndpoint` for the inviter.
-  - Validation and storage rules must account for the existing Network domain routing model (`PeerRoutingProfile`, `RelayLink`):
-    - For a direct invite: interpret and validate the callback `DnsEndpoint` and store it as a `GrpcEndPoint` in the inviter's `PeerRoutingProfile`.
-    - For a relayed invite: do not store an endpoint from the request; instead store/refresh a `RelayLink` in the inviter's `PeerRoutingProfile` based on the relay context.
-- Update the contracts/protos to match the doc.
+- Extend the persisted pending-handshake record (crypto-domain `PendingSession` persisted via `IPendingSessionRepository`) to support additional metadata required by reverse-signal:
+  - callback endpoint (host + port) stored only on the pending record and only when the handshake is direct
+  - a boolean/enum indicating the pending handshake arrived via relay
+  - inviter identity key material suitable for UI verification (store minimal necessary; avoid logging)
+- Introduce an application-layer endpoint validation policy:
+  - parse host as either DNS hostname or IP address
+  - validate port is in range
+  - add an `allow_LAN` configuration flag:
+    - when `allow_LAN` is false, reject loopback, link-local, and private-range IP targets
+    - when `allow_LAN` is true, allow those targets (still apply port validation and size limits)
+- Explicit invariant: do not upsert direct endpoints into `PeerRoutingProfile` on invite receipt.

 Required tests:

-- Contract-level test (or serialization test): `InviteHandshakeRequest` round-trips with the callback endpoint.
+- Persistence round-trip tests for the new pending metadata.
+- Validation tests for host/port parsing and `allow_LAN` behavior.
+- Invariant test: relayed pending handshakes cannot have a stored callback endpoint.

 ---

-## Chunk 2 — Application orchestration: Accept Pending Handshake → send `InviteHandshakeResponse`
+## Chunk 2 — Wire Mapping + Contracts: reverse-signal request/response representation

-Intent: WPF should call a single application entry point to accept a pending handshake, rather than manipulating pending-session state directly.
+Intent: Make the wire model explicit and align contracts with the domain without compromising privacy.

 Deliverables:

+- Add an explicit mapping section in `session-flow.md` Part 2 describing:
+  - the protocol concepts (`InviteHandshakeRequest`, `InviteHandshakeResponse`)
+  - the concrete carrier types used by this codebase (e.g., existing handshake carrier + an inner protected payload)
+  - where the callback endpoint lives (only inside the end-to-end protected payload; never in transport metadata)
+- Update protobuf contracts to represent the reverse-signal request/response in a way compatible with the existing crypto flow.

+Required tests:

+- Contract-level serialization tests for the new reverse-signal request/response and callback endpoint fields.

+---

+## Chunk 3 — Application orchestration: accept pending handshake → upsert routing profile → send response

+Intent: Implement the actual reverse-signal acceptance use case behind a single application entry point.

+Deliverables:

-- Treat `ApprovePendingSessionCommand` (MediatR) as the primary application entry point.
+- Treat `ApprovePendingSessionCommand` (MediatR) as the primary entry point.
-- Change acceptance to follow `session-flow.md` Part 2:
-  - Pending item stores an `InviteHandshakeRequest` blob.
-  - Accept builds an `InviteHandshakeResponse` (echoing `local_invitation_id`, including the documented fields).
-  - Deliver that response back to the inviter using the callback endpoint from Chunk 1.
-- Add a typed result model for acceptance (instead of `bool`) so UI/simulator can distinguish:
+- Implement a typed result model for acceptance (instead of `bool`) so UI/simulator can distinguish:
-  - `Accepted` (includes the send path used: direct vs relay)
+  - `Accepted` (includes send path used: direct vs relay)
   - `RejectedNotReady`
   - `RejectedInvalid`
   - `RejectedExpired`
   - `Failed`
 - Add readiness gating: if no active identity, return `RejectedNotReady` and do not send.
+- Enforce routing/profile mutation boundary:
+  - For direct invites: read callback endpoint from the pending record, re-validate under current `allow_LAN` policy, then upsert as a `GrpcEndPoint` in inviter `PeerRoutingProfile`, then send.
+  - For relayed invites: ignore callback endpoint entirely; ensure a `RelayLink` based on transport context; send using normal routing.

 Required tests:

 - Unit test: not-ready yields `RejectedNotReady` and does not call `IMessageService`.
+- Unit test: direct accept upserts endpoint only after validation and sends.
-- Unit test: success returns `Accepted` and includes the send path.
+- Unit test: relayed accept does not read/use callback endpoint and uses relay routing.

 ---

-## Chunk 3 — Wire `PendingHandshakesMenuViewModel.AcceptHandshakeCommand` to Application (Option 1)

-Intent: accepting from the UI should perform a real accept-and-send using Application logic.
+## Chunk 4 — Outbound observability: make sends observable for simulator + diagnostics

+Intent: Provide a first-class, app-layer signal for outbound sends so the simulator can correlate and advance state.

 Deliverables:

+- Introduce an outbound send observer port/event stream.
+- Instrument at a choke point:
+  - preferred: inside `INetworkSender`
+  - fallback: inside `MessageService`
+- Observer gating:
+  - The observer is enabled only when a debug/simulator config flag is on; it is off by default.
+  - When enabled, the observer emits the full outbound message payload so the simulator can emulate other peers.
+    - The payload should be provided as raw bytes (or a strongly-typed envelope) without logging.
+    - The observer implementation must not assume payloads are safe to render in UI.
+  - When disabled, no observer events are emitted.

+Required tests:

+- Unit test: when the observer is enabled, acceptance triggers exactly one observer notification and includes the outbound payload.
+- Unit test: when the observer is disabled, acceptance triggers no observer notifications.

+---

+## Chunk 5 — WPF UI wiring: `AcceptHandshakeCommand` uses application orchestration + displays results

+Intent: Make the UI drive the real accept-and-send use case.

+Deliverables:

-- Update `PendingHandshakesMenuViewModel.AcceptHandshakeCommand` to call `IMediator.Send(new ApprovePendingSessionCommand(...))` (Option 1), not `IPendingSessionRepository`.
+- Update `PendingHandshakesMenuViewModel.AcceptHandshakeCommand` to call `IMediator.Send(new ApprovePendingSessionCommand(...))`.
-- Update the UI item model (`PendingHandshakeItem`) to display:
+- Update the WPF-facing item model to show:
   - accepted/rejected status
-  - whether the send went direct or relay (`SendResult.Path`)
+  - send path used (`SendResult.Path`)
-- Ensure pending list refresh:
-  - remove on accepted
-  - keep (and show error) on failures
+  - (when available) relay indicator

 Required tests: